srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 The install script is configured to install ROS Melodic and necessary dependencies for running YOLOv8 and Stable Baselines3 PPO.

-May need to run the installation script multiple times after the system automatically reboots until you see the message "Completing Installation of Dependencies ..." in the terminal.
+May need to run the installation script multiple times after the system automatically reboots until you see the message `Completing Installation of Dependencies ...` in the terminal.
 To execute the script, use the following commands:
 ```bash
 cd ~/gaia-autonomous-drone/src/autonomous-drone-for-dynamic-smoke-plume-tracking/install_scripts
 bash install_jetson_dependencies.sh